Lithuania ex-judge returns home after US extradition

 Prosecutor Tomas Krusna says Neringa Venckiene, who faces charges that include submitting false reports regarding claims she made about the existence of a ring of influential pedophiles in Lithuania, arrived late Wednesday.

-Venckiene was flown to Warsaw, Poland, and taken by car to neighboring Lithuania.
+Venckiene was flown to Warsaw, Poland, and then taken by car to the Kaunas detention center in neighboring Lithuania — a 365-kilometer (230-mile) drive.

 The 48-year-old had waged a nearly two-year legal battle to avoid extradition.
 She was elected to national parliament but fled the Baltic nation with her son to seek political asylum in the U.S. in 2013.
-Venckiene was arrested at Lithuania's request in early 2018.
+Venckiene was arrested at Lithuania's request in early 2018 after an extradition request had been sent to the U.S. Justice Department.

+Venckiene was a central figure in a scandal in Lithuania, a nation of 3 million people, where some say she is a heroine for exposing a seedy criminal network and others say she is as a manipulator who fabricated the pedophilia claims.

+The once-rising judicial star, who led an anti-pedophilia movement that swept her and six others into Lithuania's Parliament in 2012, had based her allegations about a pedophile network, in part, on a 2009 video in which her niece graphically describes several men sexually abusing her.
+But authorities said they weren't able to corroborate the girl's claims.

 She will appear at a detention hearing Thursday.